Below are some of the most frequently-asked questions we get from first-time cruisers. Simply click on a question and the answer will appear below.

 When the stars come out, a cruise ship turns on.
 There’s dancing, live entertainment, nightclubs and lounges, feature films, and parties with all your new friends.
 Most ships also have casinos.
 What’s more, there are many special events like the Captain’s Cocktail Party, Passenger Talent Night, Broadway-style shows and Las Vegas-type revues.

 On a cruise vacation, the entertainment is on the house.
 There’s no cover, minimum or charge for an admission ticket.
 The shows are live, films first-rate and all included in your cruise fare.

 There's no such thing as a typical cruise passenger!
 All kinds of people take cruises now... all ages... from all walks of life... singles, couples and families.
-Just ask your Custom Travel Concierge for advice on the best ship for you, based on your tastes and lifestyle.
+Just ask your Certified Travel Consultant for advice on the best ship for you, based on your tastes and lifestyle.

 Pack like you would for any resort.
 Cruise vacations are casual by day, whether you're on the ship or ashore.
 In the evening, ships vary as to dress.
 As on shore, attire is dictated by occasion.
 At the Captain's Gala, for example, you'll probably want to wear something more formal, such as a dark suit, or cocktail dress; perhaps even a dinner jacket or gown.

 Reflecting today’s lifestyle trends, many cruise lines now feature a more relaxed and casual approach to dress throughout the cruise – while on others, formal dinners or parties are part of the fun.
 But don’t buy a tuxedo just for the trip.
 Even on the most formal of ships, a dark suit and tie are fine for the dressiest occasions.
 Plus, many ships offer tuxedo rental services.